 Seatrax often receives inquiries such as, “We need a 100-ton crane”.
 However, the maximum lift weight to be lifted only partially defines the crane size.
 In fact, because the offshore crane is fixed to the host structure, the distances from the crane at which various loads are to be lifted are more likely to determine the crane size rather than the maximum weight the crane will lift.

 In addition, lifting a load off of a supply boat pitching in waves (offboard Lift) is treated differently than lifts from the deck of the installation the crane is mounted on (onboard Lift).
 Offboard/supply boat lifts have the potential to impose impact loads on the crane that are not experienced during onboard/deck lifts.
 Therefore, the offboard supply boat capacity is reduced from the onboard deck lift capacity.

 The table below lists the API Specification 2C ratings for typical Seatrax crane models.
 The various columns are categorized by capacity or ratings basis, specifically:

 Red column: the theoretical weight that can be suspended from the boom tip with the boom lengths and radii shown without exceeding the API 2C allowable stresses for onboard lifts from a bottom-supported structure.

-Blue column: the maximum weight that can be lifted with the hoists and wire ropes normally supplied for the boom lengths and radii shown in full compliance with API Specification 2C for onboard lifts from a bottom-supported structure.
+Blue column: the maximum weight that can be lifted with the hoists and wire ropes normally supplied for the boom lengths and radii shown in full compliance with API 2C for onboard lifts from a bottom-supported structure.

-Green column: the maximum weight that can be lifted in full compliance with API Specification 2C, for the boom lengths and radii shown, for offboard supply boat lifts, with a significant wave height of 7 feet and a 30-knot wind, from a bottom-supported structure.
+Green column: the maximum weight that can be lifted in full compliance with API 2C, for the boom lengths and radii shown, for offboard supply boat lifts, with a significant wave height of 7 feet and a 30-knot wind, from a bottom-supported structure.
 The boom foot pin elevation is assumed to be 110 feet above the water.